 The island of Psara, close to Chios, Eastern Aegean: Psara is a cluster of seven small islands in the Aegean Sea, that lies 12 miles to the northwest of Chios.
 The largest of them is called Psara and it is the only inhabited island.
 The others are Antispara, Ai-Nikolaki, Prasonisi, Daskalio, Kato Nisi and Nisiopoula.
 Psara has a rocky terrain filled with hills and mountains, the highest of them being Prophitis Ilias.

-Along its history, Psara has been the site for many important historic events.
-It has been inhabited since the ancient times but it became known in the recent Greek history, since it contributed a lot in the Greek War of Independence in the 19th century and in fact was the third strongest Greek naval force, after Hydra and Spetses.
+Along with its history, Psara has been the site for many important historical events.
+It has been inhabited since the ancient times but it became known in the recent Greek history since it contributed a lot in the Greek War of Independence in the 19th century and in fact, was the third strongest Greek naval force, after Hydra and Spetses.
 Psara gave birth to a number of notable revolutionists including Admiral Konstantinos Kanaris and Papanikolis.

 The most important tourist attractions are the house of Konstantinos Kanaris and some nice churches, such as the church of Agia Markella and the Monastery of the Assumption of the Virgin.
 Psara can be accessed by boat from Chios town and from Limnia, the port of Volissos.